 How to Use Facebook Marketplace Shipping

 After researching where to sell items online, you landed on Facebook marketplace!
-Read our how-to guide below on Facebook marketplace shipping, including creating a prepaid shipping label, offering various shipping options, common marketplace mistakes, and more.
+Read our how-to guide below on the Facebook marketplace shipping process, including creating a prepaid shipping label, offering various shipping options, common marketplace mistakes, and more.

 Determine Which Items You Want to Sell